Britain summons China's ambassador over treatment of BBC journalist | Law-Order

 Britain summons China's ambassador over treatment of BBC journalist

-Britain summoned China's ambassador on Tuesday to raise the treatment of a British journalist whose employer, the BBC, said had been assaulted by Chinese police while he was covering a protest in Shanghai.
-The incident has deepened long-running diplomatic tension between Britain and China over a range of issues including human rights, China's approach to Taiwan, security laws in Hong Kong and Chinese economic policies.
+Britain summoned China's ambassador on Tuesday to raise the treatment of a British journalist who, according to his employer the BBC, was assaulted by Chinese police while covering a protest in Shanghai.
+The incident has stoked long-running diplomatic tension between Britain and China over a range of issues including human rights, China's approach to Taiwan, security laws in Hong Kong and Chinese economic policies.

 On Sunday, the BBC said its journalist Ed Lawrence was beaten, arrested and handcuffed while covering protests against strict COVID-19 measures.
 China's foreign ministry has disputed the account.
-Speaking on his arrival at a NATO foreign ministers' meeting in Bucharest, Britain's foreign minister James Cleverly said he had instructed that the Chinese envoy be summoned over the incident.
+Speaking on his arrival at a NATO foreign ministers' meeting in Bucharest, Britain's foreign minister James Cleverly said he had summoned the Chinese envoy over the incident.

 The man said he was dragged inside the grounds by masked men, kicked and punched, in an incident that was captured on camera.
 China said protesters had stormed its grounds.
 Prior to that, in August, Britain summoned the Chinese ambassador to ask him to explain his country's actions towards Taiwan.
 China responded by criticising then-prime minister Liz Truss for "irresponsible rhetoric".